 - In April 2015, NIST has held a Workshop on Cybersecurity in a Post-Quantum World.
 The workshop discussed issues related to post-quantum cryptography and its potential future standardization.
 The PQCRYPTO project had a strong footprint in this workshop and presented several papers.
-Workshop proceedings are available online. - In April 2016, NIST has published NIST Interagency Report1 (NISTIR1) 8105: Report on Post-Quantum Cryptography [14].
+Workshop proceedings are available online. - In April 2016, NIST has published NIST Interagency Report (NISTIR1) 8105: Report on Post-Quantum Cryptography [22].
 In this report, NIST shares its view about the status of quantum computing and post-quantum cryptography.
 Based on the perceived impact of large scale quantum computers on common crypto algorithms (see Figure 2.1), the report identifies the challenge of moving to new cryptographic infrastructures and stresses the need for industry and governments to manage crypto agility.
-In addition, the report outlines NISTs action plan for initiating standardization efforts in the field of post-quantum cryptography: - As a first step, NIST specified preliminary evaluation criteria for quantum-resistant public key cryptography standards.
-NIST is looking for a long term solution to attacks from quantum computing excluding "hybrid modes"2 from the competition as well as algorithms that contain major components that are not quantum secure.
-All patents and the conditions of their use have to be made explicit by their authors.
-Restrictions for using a patent must be free of unfair discrimination and may or may not include a compensation to the patent holders.
-The draft criteria were released for public comment in August 2016 [15] and are expected to be finalized by the end of 2016:
+In addition,

-1NIST Internal or Interagency Reports (NISTIRs) describe research of a technical nature of interest to a specialized audience.
+&lt;sup>1NIST Internal or Interagency Reports (NISTIRs) describe research of a technical nature of interest to a specialized audience.